Workspace

 Introduction

-Oblien Workspace gives you programmable cloud sandboxes - full Linux environments you can create, control, and destroy through code.
-Each workspace is an isolated micro-VM with its own filesystem, network, and resources.
+Oblien Workspace gives you cloud workspaces - full Linux microVMs you can create, control, and destroy through code.
+Each workspace is a hardware-isolated VM with its own kernel, filesystem, network, and resources.
+Use them to run AI agents, deploy services, develop remotely, or execute untrusted code.

 What you can do